First trucks carrying aid enter Gaza but besieged enclave desperately needs more – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Hafsa Khalil, Caroline Faraj, Lauren Kent, Niamh Kennedy, Clarissa Ward, Rhea Mogul, Christian Edwards, Alex Marquardt, Kaitlan Collins, Oren Liebermann, Michael Conte, Sana Noor Haq, Eva Rothenberg, Natasha Bertrand, Katie Bo Lillis, Kareem El Damanhoury, Donald Judd, Mariya Knight and Tamar Michaelis contributed to this report.
+CNN’s Hafsa Khalil, Magdy Samaan, Lina El Wardani, Chris Liakos, Caroline Faraj, Lauren Kent, Niamh Kennedy, Clarissa Ward, Rhea Mogul, Christian Edwards, Alex Marquardt, Kaitlan Collins, Oren Liebermann, Michael Conte, Sana Noor Haq, Eva Rothenberg, Natasha Bertrand, Katie Bo Lillis, Kareem El Damanhoury, Donald Judd, Mariya Knight and Tamar Michaelis contributed to this report.